judovana/java-runtime-decompiler/README.md

 ```
 dnf install java-runtime-decompiler
 ```
-The resulting installation is fully prconfigured.
+The resulting installation is fully preconfigured.

-There is also `dnf copr enable radekmanak/java-runtime-decompiler` for a nightly build, but the specfile may be outdated.
 ## Usage
 ### Local Processes
 The list on the top left shows all currently running processes on the local JVM with the name of their main class and their process ID.